chtrembl/azure-cloud/petstore/01-build-the-docker-images/README.md

 > 📝 Please Note, if you're planning to complete this guide, we assume you have Java JDK 13+, Maven, Docker Desktop and Azure CLI installed.

+> 📝 Please Note, We will assume you have forked the azure-cloud repository, it is the easiest way to get going.
+Also, your application.yml for both PetStoreApp and PetStoreService, located in src/main/resources/application.yml of both projects, should have all of the Azure properties commented out.
+They may be uncommented becasue I am using the full deployment against this repository.
+You will want to comment them for now and slowly uncomment them as we progress through the guides, each guide will inform you.
+If you have not already done so, login to your GitHub account, head to https://github.com/chtrembl/azure-cloud, select Fork, select your GitHub account.

 From your terminal, clone this repository: https://github.com/chtrembl/azure-cloud and set azure-cloud/petstore as your working directory

 Run the following four commands to ensure your envrionment is good to go.